Name: Age of Rebellion

 Thoughts: It’s not shiny, polished, and far from perfect.
-But it has heart and that something special.
-It has a real story to tell.
-By the time you get to the end, you can clearly see the thoughtfully planned plot.
+But it has heart and that “something special”.
+By the final episode, it’s clear this drama has a thoughtfully and comprehensively planned plot – a specific story to tell.

-The first half is more dark than the second.
-It was surprising to find that I was so wealthy (the mother who funds the school) and well-connected with gangs.
-Ou evolved more than any other characters and it’s his action that unintentionally trigger a series of events.
-It all really started with his dad’s mysterious death and emotionally unavailable mother, who despite being a housewife, did little to take care of him and the house.
+The first half is darker than the second.
+It is once they reveal how heavily connected wealthy (the mother who funds the school) are with certain gangs.
+Out of all the characters, Ou evolved the most, and it’s his action that unintentionally triggers a series of events.
+It all started with his dad’s mysterious death and emotionally unavailable mother, who despite being a housewife, did little to take care of him and the house.
 Had she been attentive and pulled herself together, he wouldn’t have got involved with the wrong crowd and hence avoid the negative serious of events.

 - It is the only show this year that really captured my full attention and I looked forward to every episode.

 - Monkey – is a total nutcase!
-I always looked forward to any scene he was in.
+I always looked forward to any scene he is in.
 He just could never stop!
-I am curious to his family situation.
+I am curious about his family situation.

 - The story ended too soon!
-It held up till the end and since the story is totally wrapped up, there is no reason or point to a season two.
+It held up till the end.
+Since the story is totally wrapped up, there is no reason or point for season two.
 Will miss these characters!

 - The police officers actor’s acting is diabolical, especially Jason Tsou.
 The whole police system is sloppy.
 For example.
 Waving guns left and right, lack of strategies, and idiotic behavior.

-- Some parts were a disturbing and weird, but considering the genre, it can be expected.
+- Some parts were disturbing and weird, but considering the genre, it can be expected.

 Who are the main cast?
 Who plays them?